seraholaibi1/Hotel-Revenue-Analysis/README.md

 ### Project Overview

-This data analysis project aim to provide insights into the revenue of City and Resort hotels.
+This data analysis project aim to provide insights into the data of City and Resort hotels.

 ### Data Sources

-The primary dataset used for this analysis is the"Employee sample data.csv" file, containing details about each hotels of the Company.
+The primary dataset used for this analysis are downloaded from https://absentdata.com/data-analysis/where-to-find-data/ and chaged to csv files attached to this portfolio.

 ### Tools